dotlang/language/doc/RFE.md

 Make channels consistent and orth.
 Closed channel, multiple calls to close, sharing a channel with mutiple producer threads, mux-ing multiple channels, buffered channels, ....
 Proposal: For buffered channel, we can simply define it as a named type and re-implement `process` function for them.

-? - Send notation: `chn.[a,b,c,d]` send multiple data
-Receive notation: `data := chn.[]`
+N - Send notation: `chn.[a,b,c,d]` send multiple data Receive notation: `data := chn.[]`

-? - idea: select can accept a sequence of channels.
+N - idea: select can accept a sequence of channels.
 This can let developer select on a variable number of channels.
 But generally we need to know whih channel was triggered. select can accept a sequence of channels and lambdas to be executed if that channel is active.
 `select [(rpipe1, (x:int)->...) (ch2, (_:int)->...) ...]`

-? - We can have mutex and use them if we add a keyword like `synchronized`.
+N - We can have mutex and use them if we add a keyword like `synchronized`.
 ```
 synchronized(value1) lambda1
 ```

-? - Provide unlimited buffered channel (acts like a queue).
+N - Provide unlimited buffered channel (acts like a queue).
 Channel can accept a storage for it's data.
 If `nothing` is provided, it will be a normal channel which blocks on send/receive
 If we provide an int variable, it wil be a buffer with 1 cell storage.
 If it is a list of ints, linked-list, it will be unlimited storage.
 Or we can say all channels are buffered.
 If buffer size is 0, channel will block upon send/receive until the other party receives or sends.

-? - Use links for ToC.

-? - Things that we need for concurrency: keyword to create a new thread, select, channels (send, receive, buffer) `invoke, pipe, select`
+N - Things that we need for concurrency: keyword to create a new thread, select, channels (send, receive, buffer) `invoke, pipe, select`
 receive: `data, closed := pipe.[]`
 send: `result, closed := pipe.[a,b,c,d]`